Connecting Martini to SolrCloud

 This property value should be

-cloudto tell Martini we'll be using SolrCloud.
+cloud, to tell Martini that it will be using SolrCloud.
 It triggers Martini to use the delegating version of Solr.
 That is, Martini will iterate through a list of declared Solr servers and use the first server that successfully connects to a Solr core.

 Delegating Solr servers